snovaisg/ICD-Mappings/README.md

 # ICDMappings

-This tool helps when working with ICD codes.
+This tool helps working with ICD codes.
 It maps between ICD versions (such as between ICD9 and ICD10).
 Also maps to other codings such as CCS (Computer Software Classification), and CCI (Chronic Condition Indicator).

 List of all mappers:
 - [ICD9<->ICD10](https://www.nber.org/research/data/icd-9-cm-and-icd-10-cm-and-icd-10-pcs-crosswalk-or-general-equivalence-mappings): ICD9-CM and ICD10-CM (in both directions).